nayoolwin2019-commits/My-IT-Protfolio/README.md

 # My-IT-Profolio
  A collection of my IT projects including Networking, SQL, Web Development, IOT Projects and Python script.
-# 🚀 Nay Oo Lwin | IT Technical Portfolio
+# Nay Oo Lwin | IT Technical Porfolio
-Welcome to my repository.
+Welcome to my profolio.
 This collection showcases the technical skills and projects I developed during my HND in Computing and ongoing B.Sc. in Computer Science studies.

 ---

-## 📊 1.
-Database Management (SQL)
+##  1. Database Management (SQL)
 Relational database design and query execution.
 This example demonstrates creating an employee record and retrieving data accurately.

 * **Project:** Employee Database Management